-The proposed project is designed with a mixed-use building (up to 145 feet in height) along Concord Avenue and with the detention facility (up to 245 feet tall) located along Bruckner Boulevard/Southern Boulevard.
+The proposed project would be designed with a mixed-use building (up to 145 feet in height) along Concord Avenue and with the detention facility (up to approximately 245 feet tall, with additional height for rooftop mechanical bulkheads) located along Bruckner Boulevard/Southern Boulevard.
 This would place the tallest portion of the development at the eastern end of the project site near the large Bruckner Expressway (I-278) viaduct and large-footprint industrial buildings located along the highway, thereby limiting the impact on existing residential development and the pedestrian experience in the western portion of the study area.
-According to conceptual designs, the proposed project is anticipated to have an approximately 55-foot-tall, three-story base, which would be compatible with the heights/streetwalls of buildings in the study area, including buildings located along East 142nd Street and Southern and Bruckner Boulevards.
-The proposed mixed-use project along Concord Avenue does not have a proposed base height, though the building's maximum height of 145 feet would be more compatible with the three-story residential buildings fronting Concord Avenue than the taller building at the eastern end of the project site.
+According to conceptual designs, the proposed detention facility is anticipated to have an approximately 55 foot tall, three story base, which would be The proposed building would be allowed a maximum zoning envelope base height of 105 feet facing East 141st and East 142nd Streets, and no setbacks would be required on the eastern streetwall facing Southern Boulevard and the Bruckner Expressway.
+The full-height eastern streetwall would be located close to the larger buildings along Southern Boulevard as well as the Bruckner Expressway viaduct, a large piece of elevated transportation infrastructure.
+The maximum zoning envelope base heights along East 141st and East 142nd Streets would provide a transition in height from the total height of the tower.
+In addition, conceptual designs of the proposed detention facility show a base of approximately 55 feet, which would be lower than the maximum zoning envelope base height and more compatible with the heights/streetwalls of buildings in the study area, including buildings located along East 142nd Street and Southern and Bruckner Boulevards.
+The future mixed-use building along Concord Avenue does not have a proposed base height, though would have a maximum 105-foot base height, which the building's maximum height of 145 feet would be more compatible with the three-story residential buildings fronting Concord Avenue than the taller building at the eastern end of the project site.

 The proposed project would replace a tow pound enclosed primarily by a tall, metal fence and bordered by narrow and discontinuous sidewalks and would introduce a more active pedestrian environment than that of the No Action condition.
-In addition to improved, widened, and landscaped sidewalks, the proposed project would provide pedestrian entrances on all street fronts including for court facilities and community facility space on East 141st Street.
+In addition to improved, widened, and landscaped sidewalks the proposed project would provide pedestrian entrances on all street fronts including for court facilities and community facility space on East 141st Street and Bruckner Boulevard.
 Neighborhood-serving uses located along Concord Avenue would face the existing residential uses, activating the ground floor and enhancing the pedestrian experience.